orkes-io/docs/docs/developer-guides/debugging-workflows.md

 ## Searching/Viewing Workflow Executions

-All recent workflow executions are listed on the **WORKFLOWS > Executions** page.
+All recent workflow executions are listed on the **Executions > Workflow** page.
 This view is filtered by the permissions of the user by default, i.e., users can view the execution of only the permitted workflows.

 <p align="center"><img src="/content/img/workflow-executions.png" alt="Workflow Executions page" width="90%"
                        height="auto"/></p>